ComputeWithManas/Ultimate_JavaScript_Course_for_Beginners_in_Hindi/README.md

 ## Issues and Contributions

 If you encounter any issues with the code or have suggestions for improvement, feel free to [create an issue]([https://github.com/your-username/ultimate-javascript-course/issues](https://github.com/ComputeWithManas/Ultimate_JavaScript_Course_for_Beginners_in_Hindi/issues)).
-Contributions in the form of pull requests are also welcome.

 ## Connect with me